csqsami/csqsami/Harmony Hackathon UX Update 1.1.md

-# UX Evaluation of the tool
+# Harmony Hackathon - UX Update 1.1
+9 June 2024
 A brief description of what this project does and who it's for